What Makes Our Slide Transfers Exceptional?

 This professional software, fine-tunes your slide digitization for optimal results all the way through to the final image.

 Professional Photographers: If asked, we are happy to provide your with the original RAW capture and the adjustments we set in Capture One to produce your final file export (no extra charge.)

 Last but not least!

-One of the most important aspects of the entire process - a gentle dusting with a high quality brush
+One of the most important aspects of the entire process - a gentle and thorough dusting with a high quality brush

-We use two different fine art brushes to gently wipe away dust and debris that is lightly stuck to the emulsion.
+We use a fine art brush to gently wipe away dust and debris that is lightly stuck to the emulsion.
 Each slide receives the care it deserves.
 This results in a much cleaner slide than the one we were sent.

 We like to say ...
 "Do it once and do it right."